-In safe mode, all the computer resources and files will get limited that are required to run the operating system, which can be an effective method to resolve this issue.
+In safe mode, all the computer resources and files will be limited that is required to run the operating system, which can be an effective method to resolve this issue.

-For Windows 10 or 11 users, you need to,
+Turning Safe mode in For Windows 10 or 11 users

 - Click on the Windows button as well as key R simultaneously.